Brigette Lacquette: Early life

-Brigette Lacquette is the first First Nations hockey player to be named to Canada’s National Women’s Team.
-She recognizes that makes her a role model for young First Nations athletes, especially girls who play hockey, but that is a job she is happy to accept.
-Lacquette first joined the National Women’s U18 Team in August 2008.
-She went on to win silver and gold at the 2009 and 2010 IIHF U18 Women’s World Champions.

-Lacquette first played with the National Women’s Team at the 2013 Four Nations Cup, helping Canada win the gold medal.
-She was centralized with the team in the leadup to Sochi 2014 but was not selected to the final Olympic roster.
-Lacquette made her IIHF Women’s World Championship debut in 2015, winning the first of two back-to-back silver medals with Canada.
-She made her Olympic debut at PyeongChang 2018, helping Canada win the silver medal.

-Lacquette played collegiately at the University of Minnesota-Duluth.
-In 2011-12 she was second in scoring among team defencemen and was named to the WCHA All-Rookie Team.
-After graduation, she joined Calgary of the CWHL, who had selected her 24th overall in the 2015 Draft.
-She won the 2015-16 Clarkson Cup with Calgary and helped the Inferno return to the Clarkson Cup final in 2016-17.

 Lacquette grew up in the remote Métis community of Mallard, Manitoba.
 Her father is from the O-Chi-Chak Ko Sipi First Nation of Manitoba, while her mother is from the Cote First Nation in Saskatchewan.
-Lacquette has a sister named Tara and a brother named Taren, both of whom play hockey.
+Lacquette has a sister named Tara and a brother named Taren, both of whom also play hockey.

 Lacquette began skating at the age of four, and was soon introduced to hockey by her father and cousins.
 Since there were no hockey rinks in Mallard, Lacquette's father built one in their family yard.
-By the time she was five, Lacquette knew she wanted to play in organized hockey, and her father began taking her to the nearest indoor rink, located in the community of Winnipegosis.
+By the time she was five, her father began taking her to the nearest indoor rink, located in the community of Winnipegosis.

-As she grew up, Lacquette began facing racism at hockey games.
+Lacquette described facing racism at hockey games.
 At the age of twelve, she played a tournament in Winnipeg where she encountered taunts such as "dirty Indian" and "go back to the reserve".
-Hateful comments have come from opponents, tournament fans, parents of hockey players, and even a few of her own teammates.
-Despite being tempted to quit at times, Lacquette was supported by her father and decided to continue playing hockey.
-Lacquette's father has expressed pride at his daughter's perseverance: "She basically kicked that door over and knocked it down and it's not a barrier anymore in her life, and that's something that's important for not only her but anybody who's faced a barrier in their life."
+She described how hateful comments came from opponents, tournament attendees, and even a few of her own teammates.
+She was supported by her father to continue playing hockey.
+Lacquette's father has expressed pride at his daughter's perseverance: "She basically kicked that door over and knocked it down and it's not a barrier anymore in her life."

+Lacquette said her role model growing up was fellow aboriginal hockey athlete, Jordin Tootoo.

 Playing career

-University and NCAA teams
+Canada women's national under-18 ice hockey team

+Lacquette joined the National Women’s U18 Team in 2008.
+The team won silver and gold at the 2009 and 2010 IIHF U18 Women’s World Championship.
+She was cited as a leading scorer in the 2010 series, alongside teammate Jessica Campbell.

+She won a Tom Longboat Award in 2009 for being the nation's top female amateur Aboriginal athlete.